 Author Joan Holub and Suzanne Williams

-A friend of mine’s daughter recommended this book.
+A friend of mine’s daughter recommended Athena the Brain.
 Her favorite Greek god is actually a goddess: Athena.
 According to her, the stories resemble her group of friends and their perils at school.
 She could tell me which of her friends was exactly like Artemis, Poseidon, Aphrodite, Persephone, Pandora, and Medusa!
 Though the book is one of the best contemporary Greek mythology books for kids, it does tell the original stories.
 The pictures and drawings are pretty cool too.
 The one thing I disagree with my niece is that it’s not a book for girls.
 Boys will enjoy it for sure!

 Best Travel Books on Greece